JamieBort/Learning-Directory/Heroku/README.md

 ### Resources
 The [Heroku](https://trello.com/c/9SRRsEWo/43-heroku) Trello card associated with this GitHub repo directory.

-The [GitHub repo directory](https://github.com/JamieBort/LearningDirectory/tree/master/Heroku) associated with this Trello Card.
+The [GitHub repo directory](https://github.com/JamieBort/LearningDirectory/tree/master/Heroku) associated with these files/with this directory.